SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 It will execute the appropriate action or trigger depending on the argument that is provided to the command.
 This argument is defined by the `docker_parameters` attribute in the manifest files.

-The sekoia automation SDK makes it easier to declare the trigger and actions that can be executed.
+The `sekoia-automation-sdk` PIP package makes it easier to declare the trigger and actions that can be executed.

 Here's an example of a module entrypoint: